xlla/allsky/README.md

 # Instructions for installing the AllSky software for the newly released Raspberry Pi HQ Camera (released on 01-05-2020):

-Make sure you have runned beofre you start these installation steps so you are sure you are running the lastest version of raspistill and have loaded the latest firmware:
+Make sure you have runned before you start these installation steps so you are sure you are running the lastest version of raspistill and have loaded the latest firmware:
 ```shell
 sudo rpi-update
 sudo apt update -y